bcumming/clang-pkg/README.md

 clang-pkg
 =========

-packaging llvm and clang for Cray systems
+bash scripts for check out, build and install of llvm and clang for Cray systems